Cupra e-Racer: passenger ride in world's first electric touring car

 Those plans have now been scaled back to a potential four events in the latter part of 2020, ahead of a full season in 2021.
 Alongside Cupra and Hyundai, Honda is also reported to be working on an ETCR-eligible version of its successful Civic TCR racer, and there are many more manufacturers with existing TCR versions of their road cars that could possibly spawn electric counterparts.

 Whatever happens, it seems likely that Cupra will reap the reward of having been 'first to market', with its Cupra e-Racer largely setting the parameters for what an ETCR car will be.

-Cupra Tavascan flagship electric SUV on hold
+Cupra Tavascan flagship electric SUV to launch in 2024

 Best plug-in hybrid SUVs 2021